Breaking down the Theory of Positive Disintegration has hopefully been a great starting point for you on your individual creative path.

 Kazimierz Dąbrowski was around 12 years old when he witnessed the outbreak of WWI.
 He was an experienced man practicing medicine when he navigated the outbreak of WWII.
 He summarized these horrible experiences years later in quotes like the one below.

 "I remember a battle during the First World War...I saw several hundred young soldiers lying dead, their lives cut in a cruel and senseless manner.
 I witnessed masses of Jewish people being herded towards ghettos.
 On the way, the weak, the invalid, the sick were killed ruthlessly.
 And then, many times, I myself and my close family and friends have been in the immediate danger of death.
-The juxtaposition of inhuman forces and inhuman humans with those who were sensitive, capable of sacrifice, courageous, gave a vivid panorama of a scale of values from the lowest to the highest"
+The juxtaposition of inhuman forces and inhuman humans with those who were sensitive, capable of sacrifice, and courageous, gave a vivid panorama of a scale of values from the lowest to the highest."

 The Dangers of Leveling People